Probate Q&A Series

 • Contact the Commissioner Directly: Sometimes a simple reminder resolves the issue.
 Call or send a written request asking when you can expect the report.

-• Notify the Court Clerk: If the commissioner does not respond, file a written notice or praecipe with the clerk of superior court alerting them to the missed deadline.
+• Notify the Court Clerk: If the commissioner does not respond, file a written notice with the clerk of superior court alerting them to the missed deadline.
 Request that the clerk set a short status conference.

 Key Points to Remember